-The ASLD Supplier Site A is approximately 320 gross acres in size and is located within the Deer Valley Village at the southeast corner of 19th Avenue and Alameda Road.
-The Site is generally flat and does not include significant topographical or natural features.
-The northern half of the site is currently undeveloped.
-The south half of the site is currently occupied with improvements and subject to ASLD Commercial Lease No. 03-053542 to Exponent of Delaware, Inc. through 1/16/2028.
-As shown in Table 1: Surrounding Uses, below, the Site is surrounded by other industrial uses.
+The ASLD Supplier Site B is approximately 109 gross acres in size and is located within the Deer Valley Village at the northeast corner of 7th Street and Alameda Road.
+The Site, which is generally flat and does not include significant topographical or natural features, is currently undeveloped.
+As shown in Table 1: Surrounding Uses, below, the Site is surrounding by other vacant lands with Industrial and Commerce/Business Park land use designations.